State of the Union: Biden in full campaign mode

 Speaker Johnson looked by turns bemused and beside himself during the speech.
 He would sigh, furrow his brow, and then periodically tilt his chin upward as if to try to reset with a dignified expression.

-“I tried to keep a poker face but it was very difficult,” the Louisianian told reporters afterward.
+“I tried to keep a poker face, but it was very difficult,” the Louisianian told reporters afterward.
 “I disagreed so vehemently with so much of what he said.”

 “I mean, look, usually in a State of the Union, you have at least segments of it that are bipartisan, where we can unify and agree on things,” he added.
-“President Biden gave none of that….
+“President Biden gave none of that. ...
 It was a campaign speech and a pretty vitriolic one at that.”

 Indeed, long after Democrats had cleared out of the media zone set up in Statuary Hall, Republicans lingered to criticize the president for campaigning instead of taking the opportunity to unite the country as it faces challenges within and rising aggression from autocratic leaders in Russia, China, and Iran.